magomar/docker-drupal-postgres/README.md

     docker run --name some-drupal --link some-postgres:postgres -d drupal

-In order to work with volumes, you are referred to the  [documentation](https://hub.docker.com/_/drupal/).
-For example, to use named volumes and assuming your sites are located in your host machine at `/var/www/html/sites`:
+This image does not include any predefined volumes (refer to [docker-library/drupal#3](https://github.com/docker-library/drupal/issues/3) for a discusion on this topic), but there are several ways to define them when running the container, as described in the [documentation](https://hub.docker.com/_/drupal/).
+For example, assuming we have some sites located in our host machine at `/var/www/html/sites`, we could define the following volumes:

 ```sh
 docker volume create drupal-sites && \